NE-/Learning_Notes/Languages/Fortran/System_Services.md

 ## Random Number Generation
 - `random_seed()` initializes random number generator.
-  - No arguments uses seed from random data retrieved from the OS (based on date and time).
+  - No arguments.
+Uses seed from random data retrieved from the OS (based on date and time).
-  - Can only be perfored once.
+  - Can only be performed once.

  | Option | Data Type | Description |
  | ------ | --------- | ----------- |